Hanssen0/Unnaming_Game/README.md

 If you need any help (on code), you could find some documents in `docs\`.

-# Why I develop this project?
+# Why we develop this project?

-I want a project that anybody who likes it can experience or develop on any devices.
+We want a project that anybody who likes it can experience or develop on any devices.

-I want a project that have highly enough DOF (Degree of freedom), which makes participation of everybody possible in the development process.
+We want a project that have highly enough DOF (Degree of freedom), which makes participation of everybody possible in the development process.

-I want a project that have aggressive concept, which can keep its direction.
+We want a project that have aggressive concept, which can keep its direction.

-I want a project that have detailed documents, which makes understanding and learning from it possible for peoples who have a foundation in programming.
+We want a project that have detailed documents, which makes understanding and learning from it possible for peoples who have a foundation in programming.

-The most important thing is, while accomplishing this goal, I can learn and practice things having not been mastered before, which is more interesting and efficient than just learning.
+The most important thing is, while accomplishing this goal, we can learn and practice things having not been mastered before, which is more interesting and efficient than just learning.